ignacio-marin/Geo-Demand/README.md

-This project will aim to create an statistical demand model based on geographical obersvations over time.
+This project will aim to create an statistical demand model based on geographical observations over time.